v-nafiseh/bookManagement/README.md

 - controller package is for monitoring user, publisher, admin tasks
 - Publisher/User Controller fetch their information from Search and Book
 - AdminController requests the User entity defined in this module for modifying users
+- spring security is used for authentication manners